IsaacCavallaro/FTR-Coding-Test/README.md

 ---

+## Description

+This is a test I received for my application as Junior Developer at For The Record.
+The Overview, Part 1, Example and Part 2 are all directly lifted from what was sent to me.

+I chose to do the coding test in the browser with Javascript which proved to be challenging with regards to not having the timer affected by user input.

+I received the test Saturday 9th of April 2022 and deployed the first draft on Thursday the 14th of April.

+---

 ## Overview

 Thank you for taking the FTR Coding Test!
 The test has two parts, one in which you’ll be writing